Business News | SARGAD and Government of Telangana Sign MoU to Invest $100 Million USD in Aerospace & Defence Manufacturing Ecosystem | LatestLY

 India PR Distribution

-Davos [Switzerland], January 21: At the World Economic Forum today, SARGAD LLC and the Government of Telangana signed a Memorandum of Understanding (MoU) to establish AeroNxt, a collaborative initiative to modernize India's aerospace and defence manufacturing ecosystem.
+Davos [Switzerland], January 21: At the World Economic Forum, SARGAD LLC and the Government of Telangana signed a Memorandum of Understanding (MoU) to establish AeroNxt, a collaborative initiative to modernize India's aerospace and defence manufacturing ecosystem.

 The MoU was signed at the India Pavilion during the WEF Annual Meeting 2026, with SARGAD targeting the deployment of up to $100 million USD (approx. ₹1000 Crore) in the state's aerospace & defence sector over the next several years.